raspberrypilearning/pick-your-favourite/en/step_7.md

 --- task ---

+Open `index.html`

-Open `index.html` and add a new button to the drop-down menu that the user can use to reset the page.
+Add a new button to your drop-down menu so the user can reset the page.

 --- code ---
 ---
 language: html
 filename: index.html
 line_numbers: false
-line_number_start: 14
-line_highlights: 18
+line_highlights: 5
 ---

         <div id="dropdown-options">